jacobcantwell/read-analogue-gauges-with-machine-learning-on-aws/content/40_create_training_data/30_lambda_function/_index.md

 Enter basic information of the lambda function.

-* Function name - Enter a descriptive name like *captureAnalogueGuageTraining*
+* Function name - Enter a descriptive name like *captureAnalogueGaugeTraining*
 * Runtime  - The function will be written in node.js so select *Node.js 12.x*
 * Leave Permissions - leave as default *Create a new role with basic Lambda permissions*